isomerpages/moe-queenstownsec/pages/Sec 1 Registration (Dec 2022).md

 You will receive your child’s/ward’s Mentor Class allocation by 30 December 2022, via Parents Gateway or email.

-If you have further queries regarding Secondary 1 Registration, please email us at qtss@moe.edu.sg and we will get back to you promptly.
+If you have further queries regarding Secondary 1 Registration, please email us at <a href = "mailto: qtss@moe.edu.sg"> qtss@moe.edu.sg </a> and we will get back to you promptly.

 We trust that your child/ward will have an engaging learning experience in our school for the next 4-5 years.
 We thank you in advance for your partnership with us in your child’s/ward’s education.